churmd/booleans/README.md

 # Boolean Algrebra

 Set of basic boolean operations to make code more human readable.

-Ever wasted 30 minutes of your life trying to understand how a function is working?
-Only to go through it with someone else and realise you have simply been missing the negation of an if condition `if !someCoolFunc() { ... }`.
-Or come across a complex series of nested and's/or's, tried to refactor them out into separate conditions only to end up with failing tests and less of an understanding then when you started?

-This library helps to ease these pains by providing named versions of the basic boolean operations so they are harder to gloss over and easier to read.
+No more hidden !

+They come in two forms:

+-   Standard operations which take in and return booleans
+-   Lazy operations which take in and return predicates (functions that return a boolean)

 ## Examples